ocaml/ocaml.org/data/tutorials/guides/0tt_02_file_manipulation.md

-As with any operation involving I/O, file operations in OCaml can fail for a variety of reasons, such as when a file does not exist, a directory cannot be created due to insufficient permissions, or a disk is full.
+As with any operation involving I/O, file operations in OCaml can fail for a variety of reasons, such as when a file does not exist, a directory cannot be created due to insufficient permissions, or when a disk is full.
 Handling such errors is crucial to writing robust and resilient programs.
 This section will cover some common error handling techniques in OCaml for file manipulation tasks.
 General purpose error handling in OCaml is also addressed in a